 - Use terms that provide good engagement.

-- Choose words that are widely used as search queries by the internet users.
+- Choose words that are widely used as search queries by internet users.

-Have you been using keywords correctly in your website pages?
+Have you been using keywords correctly on your webpages?

-If no, do you think this article can help you start using them the proper way?
+If no, do you think this article can help you start using them in the right way?

 © 2015 Januaris Saint Fores